Asymptotic Stabilizability of Underactuated Hamiltonian Systems With Two Degrees of Freedom: Asymptotic stabilizability

-Below, we are going to show, without any additional assumption (other than \eqref{condpos2}), that the boundary conditions $s$ and $r$ {[}see \eqref{bcond}{]}, and an open subset $T\subset T^{\ast}U$ containing $\alpha_{0}$, can be chosen in such a way that the largest $X$-invariant\footnote{Recall that, given a manifold $P$ and a vector field $X$ on $P$, a subset $S\subset P$ is $X$\emph{-invariant} if every integral curve of $X$ with initial condition in $S$ is contained in $S$.} submanifold of $\mathcal{S}_{0}:=\mu^{-1}\left(0\right)\cap T$ is the singleton $\left\{ \alpha_{0}\right\} $.
-This would imply, \emph{via} the LaSalle's invariance principle, that $\alpha_{0}$ is (locally) asymptotically stable for $X$ (see \cite{khalil}).
-The proof will be based on the next two lemmas (the proof of the first one is easy to derive so we omit it for brevity).
+Our next step will be to prove that the functions $\delta$, $\gamma$, $l$ and $\hat{h}$ can be chosen such that the closed-loop system defined by $u$ is asymptotically stable around $\overline{\mathbf{0}}$, i.e. the origin $\overline{\mathbf{0}}$ is an asymptotically stable equilibrium point of the vector field $X=X_{H}+u$.
+More precisely, we are going to show, without any additional assumption other than \eqref{condpos2}, that boundary conditions $s$ and $r$ {[}see \eqref{bcond}{]} and an open subset $T$ containing $\mathbf{\bar{0}}$ can be chosen in such a way that the largest $X$-invariant\footnote{Recall that, given a manifold $P$ and a vector field $X$ on $P$, a subset $S\subset P$ is $X$\emph{-invariant} if every integral curve of $X$ with initial condition in $S$ is contained in $S$.} submanifold of $\mathcal{S}_{0}:=\mu^{-1}\left(0\right)\cap T$ is the singleton $\left\{ \mathbf{\bar{0}}\right\} $.
+Taking into account Remark \ref{LS}, this would imply, \emph{via} the LaSalle's invariance principle, that $\mathbf{\bar{0}}$ is (locally) asymptotically stabilizable for $X$ (see \cite{khalil}).
+The proof will be based on the next two lemmas (the proof of the first one is easy to derive, so we omit it for brevity).